 Film and Fishnets is the brainchild of writer-filmmaker-performance artist Danica Uskert.
 Originally a site meant to host over a decade's worth of Danica’s post-feminist, post-colonial, pop-cultural theory and showcase the work of other female filmmakers, writers, theorists, performers, and artists, F&F is now a production company and webzine seeking to collaborate with all artists, especially those interested in creating and writing about a sensual, seductive sinema.
 F&F seeks to explore themes and characters not typically depicted on screen, portraying "deviant" sexuality and lifestyles with love, honesty, and humor.

 F&F releases music video collaborations and tributes to favorite artists/films/etc. on a regular basis, and is slowly rolling out episodes of an interview series in which we get up close and personal with our favorite indie actors & filmmakers.
-We've screened work at VAULT Film Festival (London), Porn Film Festival Berlin, PFF Vienna, Festival of the Moving Image (SF), ATA (SF), the Center for Sex & Culture (SF), Ludwig (Berlin), innumerable times at SFSU and CCSF, and other local venues & outlets such as "Frank Moore's Unlimited Possibilities on BTV" (Berkeley).
+We've screened work at VAULT Film Festival (London), PFF Berlin, PFF Vienna, Festival of the Moving Image (SF), ATA (SF), the Center for Sex & Culture (SF), Ludwig (Berlin), innumerable times at SFSU and CCSF, and other local venues & outlets such as "Frank Moore's Unlimited Possibilities on BTV" (Berkeley).

 Our most recent public screening was at the group video art show "JUST EXPERIMENTING" #2 at the Center for Sex & Culture, San Francisco on June 8, 2018.

-Ms. Uskert also writes for other production companies & websites, and collaborates with many Bay Area & LA-based artists.
+Ms. Uskert also writes for other production companies & websites, and collaborates with Bay Area & LA-based artists.

 In addition to her writing and filmmaking talents, Danica is a costume designer, a puppet-maker and puppeteer, an animator, and has training in special effects and effects makeup for film/video, basic soldering and robotics, film theory, photography, and videography.
 She is a multidisciplinary performance artist, a total sweetheart, a former sex worker, an NYU Tisch School of the Arts cinema studies drop out, and a graduate of the cinema program at San Francisco State University.